 When Boeufhaus appeared in West Town, everyone was excited, since it was different from a typical Chicago steakhouse.
 It’s more of a neighborhood tavern, but with steaks as good as anything you’d eat downtown - and it’s the kind of place you’d visit with a small group of friends or a date, not your corporate card.
 It’s a worthwhile destination that needs to stay in your rotation if you’re looking for steak but don’t want the usual suspects.

 When’s the last time you ate here?
-It’s understandable if it’s been a while - after all, River North does have about 58 new restaurant openings a week.
+It’s understandable if it’s been a while - after all, as mentioned, River North does have about 58 new restaurant openings a week.
 But you shouldn’t forget about GT Fish & Oyster.
 This seafood-small-plates spot is casual enough for a weeknight date, but nice enough for a work lunch, too.
-The menu changes often, but they always have their oyster po’boy sliders (a must order), clam chowder (another must order) and some kind of fish taco (again - order it).
+The menu changes often, but they always have their oyster po’ boy sliders (a must order), clam chowder (another must order) and some kind of fish taco (again - order it).